Ike on

 Categories

-The mathematical basis of software engineering lays in the category theory and I don't mean the complex parts of it, but the most basic and simple subject.
-I'll to approach the general topic of formalization from that.
-To start, let's explore categories just a bit.
+The mathematical basis of software engineering lies in category theory—not the complex parts, but the most basic and simple subject.
+I’ll approach the general topic of formalization from that.
+To start, let’s explore categories just a bit.

 Category theory is a theory about categories, and categories are nothing more than a bunch of objects connected with arrows.